MarouaneElkamel/vote_blockchain_registration/README.md

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 ## MailDev
 [MailDev][] is a simple way to test your project's generated emails during development with an easy to use web interface that runs on your machine built on top of Node.js.
 We use Mail Dev for registration email.